How to Grow Potatoes in Containers

 SLCG PRO TIP: Potatoes that are grown in containers need plenty of water, which can leach the nutrients out of the soil.
 For that reason, it is important to ensure you are keeping your soil healthy and fertilized.

-SLCG PRO TIP: Each time you water, do a soil inspection to confirm that everything is covered and protected.
-You can have a small can of extra soil with a shovel nearby that you can access if you see things are getting a bit thin.
+SLCG PRO TIP: Each time you water, inspect the soil to confirm that everything is covered and protected.
+If you see things getting a bit thin, keep a small can of extra soil with a shovel nearby that you can access.

 How to Care for Your DIY Potato Container Garden